chrys87/fenrir/README.md

 # Fenrir
 A TTY screenreader for Linux.
 In theory it's not just limited to Linux. but i currently only provide drivers for that since I do not have another system here.
-If you want to help or write drivers to make it work on other systems, just let me know.
+If you want to help, or write drivers to make it work on other systems, just let me know.
 This software is licensed under the LGPL v3 .

 # Requirements (core)
-- linux (currently only screen and input drivers available for that)
+- Linux (currently only screen and input drivers available)
 - python3 >= 3.3
 - python-configargparse
 - screen, input, speech, sound or braille drivers see "Features, Drivers, Extras".